 Obligations of Processor

-a.
-Compliance with Instructions.
+- Compliance with Instructions.
 You acknowledge and agree that you are the Controller of Personal Data and Float.com is the Processor of that data.
 Processor shall collect, process and use Personal Data only within the scope of Controller’s Instructions.
 If the Processor believes that an Instruction of the Controller infringes the Data Protection Law, it shall immediately inform the Controller without delay.
-If Processor cannot process Personal Data in accordance with the Instructions due to a legal requirement under any applicable European Union or Member State law, Processor will (i) promptly notify the Controller of that legal requirement before the relevant Processing to the extent permitted by the Data Protection Law; and (ii) cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new instructions with which Processor is able to comply.
-If this provision is invoked, Processor will not be liable to the Controller under the Agreement for any failure to perform the applicable services until such time as the Controller issues new instructions in regard to the Processing.
+If Processor cannot process Personal Data in accordance with the Instructions due to a legal requirement under any Data Protection Law, Processor will (i) promptly notify the Controller of that legal requirement before the relevant Processing to the extent permitted by the Data Protection Law; and (ii) cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new instructions with which Processor is able to comply.
+If this provision is invoked, Processor will not be liable to the Controller under the Agreement for any failure to perform the applicable services until such time as he Controller issues new instructions in regard to the Processing.

-Processor will facilitate Controller’s compliance with the Controller’s obligation to implement security measures with respect to Personal Data (including if applicable Controller’s obligations pursuant to Articles 32 to 34 (inclusive) of the GDPR), by (i) implementing and maintaining the security measures described under Appendix 2, (ii) complying with the terms of Section 4.4 (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with Section 5 (Audits).
+Processor accepts its own responsibilities and will facilitate Controller’s compliance with the Controller’s obligation to implement security measures with respect to Personal Data (including if applicable Controller’s obligations pursuant to Articles 32 to 34 inclusive of the GDPR), by (i) implementing and maintaining the security measures described under Annex II, (ii) complying with the terms of subsection (d) of this Section (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with the below Section entitled: Audits.

-d.
-Personal Data Breaches.
-Processor will notify the Controller of a Personal Data Breach affecting any Personal Data as described under Article 34 of the GDPR.
+- Personal Data Breaches.
+Processor will notify the Controller of a Personal Data Breach affecting any Personal Data as described under all applicable Data Protection Laws without undue delay and within 72 hours.
 At the Controller’s request, Processor will promptly provide the Controller with all reasonable assistance necessary to enable the Controller to notify relevant Personal Data Breaches to competent authorities and/or affected Data Subjects, if Controller is required to do so under the Data Protection Law.